Genji Umeno

 Genji Umeno (梅野 源治) is a Japanese Muay Thai and Kickboxing practitioner.
 He is the current BoM Lightweight champion.

-He is the former Rajadamnern 135 lbs champion, WPMF World Super Featherweight champion, WBC Muaythai World and International Super Featherweight champion, as well as the former M-1 Featherweight Champion.
+He is a former Rajadamnern 135 lbs champion, WPMF World Super Featherweight champion, WBC Muaythai World, International Super Featherweight champion, as well as a former M-1 Featherweight champion.

 Career beginnings

 Genji Umeno grew up watching combat sports as a kid, which led him to become enthralled by the sport.
-When he first started his training at a young age, Umeno thought he would be World Champion easily, only to realize how good he would have to be.
-Instead of giving up, Umeno says he kept working at his skills to become the best he could be.
+When he first started his training at a young age, Umeno thought he would be world champion easily, only to realize how good he would have to be.
+Umeno says he kept working at his skills to become the best he could be.

 Umeno says he doesn't really have many hobbies outside of fighting and training.

 Muay Thai career

 Winning his first titles

 Umeno made his professional debut in November 2007, against Hiroaki, winning by decision.
 Umeno was undefeated in his next eight fights, defeating Hiro, Okami and Hari Nagata by decision and Takaaki Sugano, Meechok Manopganchan, Yusuke Miho, Shinjin and Rajasaklek Sor Vorapin by (T)KO.
 He suffered his first professional loss to Norasing Kiatpurasanchai at REBELS 2, losing by decision.
 He rebounded from this loss with a second-round TKO of Yotonyot Ketsiripat.
 His 10–1 record earned him the chance to fight Yu Saenchaigym for the WPMF Japan Super Bantamweight title at REBELS 3.
 He won the fight by unanimous decision.

 In his next fight, in September 2010, Umeno fought Egkarat for the WBC Muay Thai Japan Super Bantamweight title.
 He fought his third title fight in a row when he fought Kompayak Weerasakreck for the M-1 Featherweight title.
 He beat Kompayak by majority decision.

 Umeno fought his next three fights with the REBELS organization, defeating Yuya Kiyokawa and Suwannoi Acegym by unanimous decision, and Kaichon Sit Tamsap by a third round low kick knockout.
 Moving to M-1, Umeno fought Wuttidet Lookprabat, defeating him by a fourth-round knockout.
 In November 2011, Genji fought Dekkamon Hiraigym for the WPMF World Super Featherweight title, and won by a first-round TKO.
 This victory was followed by a unanimous decision win against Yosuke Morii.